theodrf/theodrf/README.md

 - 👀 I’m interested in maths, physics and computer science.

-- 🌱 I’m currently in MPSI
+- 🌱 Student at INSA

-- 📫 How to reach me : Théo#9386 on discord
+- 📫 How to reach me : theo.drf on discord

 <!---